Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Derwent River, this reservoir plays a critical role in the Tasmania drainage division.
 Managing the flow from the Derwent River ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the Tasmania are deeply influenced by the retention capacity of Cluny Lagoon.
+The Tasmania region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance